ibm-cloud-docs/EventStreams/messagehub112.md

 {: #producing_messages }

 A producer is an application that publishes streams of messages to Kafka topics.
-This description focuses on the Java programming interface that is part of the Apache Kafka project.
+This information focuses on the Java programming interface that is part of the Apache Kafka project.
 The concepts apply to other languages too, but the names are sometimes a little different.

 In the programming interfaces, a message is actually called a record.
 For example, the Java class org.apache.kafka.clients.producer.ProducerRecord is used to represent a message from the point of view of the producer API.
-The terms 'record' and 'message' can be used interchangeably, but essentially a record is used to represent a message.
+The terms _record_ and _message_ can be used interchangeably, but essentially a record is used to represent a message.

 Each topic comprises one or more partitions.
 Each partition is an ordered list of messages.
-If a topic has more than one partition, it allows data to be distributed across the partitions to increase throughput.
+If a topic has more than one partition, data can be distributed across the partitions to increase throughput.
 The number of partitions also influences the balancing of workload among consumers.

 The Kafka cluster comprises several servers.
 The load is balanced across the cluster by distributing the work amongst the servers.
 Each partition has one server that acts as the partition's leader and other servers that act as the followers.
 All produce and consume requests for the partition are handled by the leader.
 The followers replicate the partition data from the leader with the aim of keeping up with the leader.
-If a follower is keeping up with the leader of a partition, its replica is "in-sync".
+If a follower is keeping up with the leader of a partition, the follower's replica is in sync.
 When the leader for a partition fails, one of the followers with an in-sync replica automatically takes over as the partition's leader.
 In practice, a server is the leader for some partitions and the follower for others.
 The leadership of partitions is dynamic and changes as servers come and go.

 A producer does not need to take specific actions to handle the change in the leadership of a partition.
 The producer automatically reconnects to the new leader, although you will see increased latency while the cluster settles.

 When a producer connects to Kafka, it makes an initial bootstrap connection, which can be to any of the servers in the cluster.
-The producer requests the partition and leadership information about the topic to which it wants to publish.
+The producer requests the partition and leadership information about the topic that it wants to publish to.
 Then the producer establishes another connection to the partition leader and can begin to publish messages.
 These actions happen automatically behind the scenes when your producer connects to the Kafka cluster.

-When a message is sent to the partition leader, it's not immediately available to consumers.
+When a message is sent to the partition leader, that message is not immediately available to consumers.
 The leader appends the record for the message to the partition, assigning it the next offset number for that partition.
-After all the followers for the in-sync replicas have replicated the record and acknowledged that they've written it to their replicas, the record is now committed.
+After all the followers for the in-sync replicas have replicated the record and acknowledged that they've written the record to their replicas, the record is now committed.
 The message is available for consumers.

 Each message is represented as a record which comprises two parts: key and value.
 The key is commonly used for data about the message, while the value is the body of the message.
-Because many tools in the Kafka ecosystem such as connectors to other systems only use the value and ignore the key, it's best to put all of the message data in the value and just use the key for partitioning or log compaction.
+Because many tools in the Kafka ecosystem such as connectors to other systems use only the value and ignore the key, it's best to put all of the message data in the value and just use the key for partitioning or log compaction.
 You should not rely on everything that reads from Kafka to make use of the key.

 Many other messaging systems also have a way of carrying other information along with the messages.
 Kafka 0.11 introduces record headers for this purpose. {{site.data.keyword.messagehub}} is currently based on Kafka 0.10.2.1, so it does not yet support record headers.